Photo: C102 Image by C102 from Pixabay

 About ArcticStat

 ArcticStat is a public and independent statistical databank dealing with the countries, regions and populations of the Circumpolar Arctic.
+It is online since 2007, the International Polar year.

 ArcticStat was born out of the desire to facilitate comparative research on the socioeconomic conditions of the peoples of the Arctic by bringing together already existing data.
-Built as a portal, it takes its users to the table they are looking for, whether it is located on the web site of a statistics agency or stored in the ArcticStat databank itself.

 For the most part, the data in ArcticStat comes from national statistics agencies of the Arctic countries, their regional offices or from government ministeries.
 These data are made public, produced on a recurrent basis, and are methodologically valid.
 ArcticStat is updated regularly to contain, wherever possible, the most recent data available.
-While it brings together data on a wide range of socioeconomic realities of Arctic regions, it does not cover all possible aspects.

 ArcticStat is not responsible for the policies and practices of statistics agencies, the errors in the tables originating from these agencies, or the use made of such tables.
 In the event that there is a difference between the data contained in the PDFs and the EXCEL tables produced by the ArcticStat team and the source data, the latter must be considered as the valid one.

-ArcticStat is online since 2007.
-It was created by the Canada Research Chair on Comparative Aboriginal Conditions of Université Laval.
 It is officially supported by the Arctic Council and it is an official activity of the International Polar Year.
-The core financial contribution was provided by the Canada Foundation for Innovation; additional financial contributions were provided by Indian and Northern Affairs Canada.
+The core financial contribution was provided by the Canada Foundation for Innovation; additional financial contributions were provided by Indigenous and Northern Affairs Canada.